 What You'll Need

-- lemon essential oil - you could use an of your favorite essential oils, the lemon is just closet to the classic Pledge scent.
+- lemon essential oil - you could use any of your favorite essential oils, the lemon is close to the classic Pledge scent.

 - Funnel - when mixing homemade cleaners this makes it easier and less messy.